UpadhyayKiran/UAV-Trajectory-Optimization/README.md

 # UAV-Trajectory-Optimization
-Designed a gradient descent-based optimization algorithm in a simulation to minimize UAV energy consumption by balancing speed and altitude.
+Modeled UAV flight dynamics using differential equations in a simulation, optimizing paths with terrain, weather and energy constraints.